Prag8855/aab/content/guides/housing-scams.md

 Usually, German leases are unlimited (*unbefristet*).
 You can live there as long as you want.

 Fixed-term leases are often illegal.
+The lease must say *why* it's fixed term, or the clause is invalid, and you can stay for as long as you want.[^25] This also applies to sublets, but not to student residences and vacation apartments.
+This is not always a scam; many landlords just don't know the law.

 ### Freelancers only